confws/confws.github.io/_pages/grant.md

 ---

 <!-- Travel Grant! -->
-The Configuration Workshop Organization, in collaboration with industrial partners is pleased to announce Travel Grant for students, junior scientists and senoir scientists attending the Configuration Workshop (ConfWS) to be held in Bremen, Germany, during August 15-16, 2026.
+The Configuration Workshop Organization, in collaboration with industrial partners is pleased to announce a sponsored Travel Grant for students, junior scientists, and senoir scientists attending the Configuration Workshop (ConfWS).

-The Configuration Workshop Travel Grants Program is sponsored in full by the  Configuration Workshop Organization and its entailed industrial partners.

-However, the grant is limited, hence, a short application procedure should be followed.
+The grant is limited, hence, a short application procedure should be followed.

 ### Application Procedure